 The people are friendly and beautiful, the food is delicious and healthy (lots of vegan options).
 The main surf beach was busy but not too crowded.

 As a whole, the culture and town attitude is very relaxed and welcoming.
 I found it to be a breath of fresh air seeing how both locals and tourists seem to share, play, and work together.
-It’s no surprise that you’ll find small business owners and surfers from all over the world, making a life in this mini-paradise, I even met someone from my hometown Victoria B.C.
+It’s no surprise that you’ll find small business owners and surfers from all over the world, making a life in this magical place, I even met someone from my hometown Victoria B.C.

 We arrived in the early afternoon, and the first place that caught my eye was Orangy Juice Bar.
 The smoothies there gave me life!!
 Everything they made was amazingly fresh and healthy and the owners (who are originally from Canada) are very kind – I was pleased to find out that we were staying only a block away...
 I had smoothies every day from here.